madetech/learn/guides/11-Docker/story.md

 * They use a lot of disk space (a whole operating system).
 * They will drain your battery.

-You also can't (easily) rely on your Virtual Machine setup to machine production.
+You also can't (easily) rely on your Virtual Machine setup to mimic your production environment.

 ## LXC

 Before Docker there was [LXC](https://en.wikipedia.org/wiki/LXC), which provides a way to spin up a whole "Virtual Machine" with none of the overhead.

-Early versions of Docker even relied on LXC as the containerization engine!
+Early versions of Docker even relied on LXC as the containerization engine.

 Coming from Virtual Machines, LXC was amazing since you could have a whole Linux distribution running inside 4MB of RAM!

 **Downsides...**

 * Only ran on Linux
-* Required really arbitrarily specific versions of Linux kernels
+* Required really arbitrarily specific versions of Linux kernels.
 * \*Really\* complex to configure, maintain and manage.
-* Production parity, but hard to manage and deploy configurations
+* You could have parity with your production environment, but it was hard to manage and deploy configurations.

 ## Then Docker came along

+Docker provides a simple lightweight way for all of your developers to run their code in an identical environment.
+Like LXC, it gives you something that looks and feels like a virtual environment, but without the need to have a whole separate operating system running inside your host machine.
+As it says on the tin, it gives you a *container* in which your code will run.
+But it has better tooling than LXC, and is easier to configure.

 It aims to be a fast way to run your applications in the same environment, everywhere.